sveltejs/rfcs/text/0001-reactive-assignments.md

 > Note that `previous_temperature`, if unused in the view, will not get the reactive treatment.

 Any `onupdate` callbacks would run after the view was updated, whether as a result of prop or state changes.
-Assignments in an `onupdate` callback would result in a synchronous re-render but would *not* cause the callback to run again.
+Assignments in an `onupdate` callback would result in an immediate re-render (once all `onupdate` callbacks have run, instead of on the next frame) but would *not* cause the callback to run again.
 This would allow components to respond to layout changes, for example.

 As previously mentioned, `oncreate` is used in Svelte 2 to run code after the initial render has taken place.
 Strictly speaking it is redundant...